10-Academy/launchingcareerremotework/README.md

 ### Understanding which type of job you want to go for - this must be one which actually exists and which is hiring for people with your experience level.
 10 Academy is currently training for Machine Learning Engineer and Data Engineer roles.
 If you are here, we are assuming that you are interested in a career in Data Science and, more specfically as either a Machine Learning Engineer or as a Data Engineer.
 Great, now how to get started in finding roles that are open?

 Your goal is here not to find jobs that you want to apply for, yet - rather, you want to develop your own understanding of what industry is looking for.
-A career means that you are doing a job for someone else, and you need to develop an understanding of that that 'someone else' is looking for.
+A career means that you are doing a job for someone else, and you need to develop an understanding of that 'someone else' is looking for.
 An analogy here is if you are selling airtime to university students.
 Before you can effectively sell, you need to figure out a) what airtime packages students want to buy b) how much they are willing to pay c) where do students go to buy airtime.
 To be able to sell, you need to understand what your customers are willing to pay for.
 To be able to sell, your customers must also have a need for airtime.

 It's important to approach this in a systematic fashion.
 How to gather information?
 * Talk to people in your network